ashish25-bit/data-structure-algorithms/Array/README.md

     Given three arrays sorted in increasing order.
 Find the elements that are common in all three arrays.

-    There is only one duplicate number in nums, return this duplicate number.

     ```CPP
     Input: n1 = 6; A = {1, 5, 10, 20, 40, 80}
            n2 = 5; B = {6, 7, 20, 80, 100}